 THE CHURCH FAMILY NEWS

-Sunday, 18th April 2021
+Sunday, 16th May 2021

-I hope this finds you and your family well and keeping safe.
+I hope you and your family are well.

-We look forward to welcoming folks back weekly to church but to comply with Covid guidelines we have a reduced capacity of 47 and pre booking of all services is now appropriate as more people wish to return to worship.
+We continue to welcome folks back weekly to church and to comply with Covid guidelines we have a reduced capacity of 47 and pre booking of all services is now appropriate as more people wish to return to worship.

 The Haven Centre:- The Haven aims to support the quality of life of its clients supporting them to live life positively and with hope.
 The Haven continues to provide emotional support to individuals, their families and carers, who are affected by life limiting illness, including those who are in the Covid-19 shielding and high risk categories due to underlying health conditions.
 Those whose emotional health and wellbeing challenges are impacted and further exacerbated by the effects of the ongoing covid-19 crisis and who may be experiencing loss, grief and bereavement.
 A range of Digital Support Services, including The Wellbeing Support Line, Digital Downloads and Attend Anywhere Sessions, are available to any new, previous and existing clients.
 Families can access Haven services without need of medical referral and all services are provided free of charge.
 Our Wellbeing Support Line is open from Monday to Friday 10am to 4pm.
 Tel: 01555-811846.
 For more information on how The Haven can support you in your role and/or your patients please call 01555-811846, visit www.thehavencentre.com or email firstname.lastname@example.orgRepresentatives of the three Blantyre Churches with the moderator of the Church of Scotland :-